rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 >Example:
 ><CITE>Bey Johan Waesberge, und der Witwe Elizaei Weyerstraet</CITE>

 <a name="5.22.34.2">5.22.34.2</a> *Optionally*, if it is considered that the names are too numerous to list exhaustively, and that some may be omitted without significant loss of identification, the [Publication statement](/DCRMR/ppdm/Publication-statement/) may be shortened by omitting all the names after the third.
-In such cases, use the mark of omission and supply after it in square brackets a phrase in the language and script of the cataloging agency to convey the extent of the omission.
+In such cases, after the third name, supply in square brackets a phrase in the language and script of the cataloging agency to convey the extent of the omission.
 Include the number of omitted publishers in the supplied phrase.
+Do not use a mark of omission.

 >Example:
 ><CITE>Oliver Ditson & Co., C.H.
 Ditson & Co., Lyon & Healy [and 4 others]</CITE>